 Despite its size, which may prove cumbersome for many entertainment centers, I find myself drawn to the PS5’s futuristic aesthetic.

 The front of the console boasts a minimalist arrangement of buttons and inputs.
-In the middle, you can find a USB-A 3.0 port and a USB-C.
+You can find a USB-A 3.0 port and USB-C in the middle.

 Moving downward, you can find the eject and power buttons.
 I am glad to see Sony returning to physical buttons that are neither difficult to find nor too sensitive to accidental presses.

 At the back of the console, you’ll find the power input, an Ethernet cable port, and two additional high-speed USB Type-A ports.